leopard-ai/betty/docs/tutorial/basic/basic_validation.rst

 Unlike traditional neural network training, validation for MLO is defined for the *whole program* instead of *each level*.
 Thus, we intentionally design Betty to handle the validation procedure in the ``Engine`` class, which handles the overall MLO program.
-More specifically, the validation procedure can be added by subclassing the ``Engine`` class and implementing a ``validation`` method as below:
+More specifically, the validation procedure can be added by:

+1. subclassing the ``Engine`` class
+2. implementing a ``validation`` method

 In this tutorial, we reuse the data reweighting example from :doc:`basic_start`, and provide a reference for implementing a validation procedure as presented below: